 Having a freelance writer website can help you build your writer platform, stand out from other freelancers, get high-paying clients, land the best freelance writing gigs, and earn high freelance writing rates.

-Your writer’s website and blog can become a 24/7 writer’s branding and sales machine for your writing services, help you earn a regular income, and keep the lights on, while you write your book.
+Your indie author website and blog can become a 24/7 writer’s branding and sales machine for your writing services, helping you earn a regular income and keeping the lights on while you write your book.

 #10.
 Monetize your writer platform